survivejs/webpack-book/manuscript/developing/01_getting_started.md

 - [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
 It captures common errors and displays them in a friendly manner.
 - [webpackbar](https://www.npmjs.com/package/webpackbar) has been made especially for tracking build progress.
 - `webpack.ProgressPlugin` is included out of the box and can be used as well.
-- [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
+- [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal-based dashboard over the standard webpack output.
 If you prefer clear visual output, this one comes in handy.
 - [test-webpack-reporter-plugin](https://www.npmjs.com/package/test-webpack-reporter-plugin) abstracts webpack's internals to make it easier to write your own reporters.

 Give the above options a go if you want to go beyond default output.